reshnaz/ACADGILD_frontEndWebDev_Session16_Assignment2/README.md

 console.
 37. Use keyframes to do multi-step animations for the enter event and keep the animate time for 400.
+38. Create a spec file for the service
+39. In the spec file declare the describe function and create a function beforeEach to call before spec is describe.
+40. Create a “it () “function and it should compileComponents.
+It should also test for the response which you are getting it from service
+41. You should use matchers like “toBeDefined() , toEqual(), not.toBe()”.

 ## Development server